David-patrick-chuks/CommerceBridge/README_IMAGE_MATCHING.md

 ---

-## Notes
+## Security, Scalability & Extensibility Notes
-- **Buttons/Quick Replies**: As of 2025, WhatsApp has deprecated classic buttons.
-Use plain text or lists for interactivity, or migrate to the WhatsApp Business API for advanced features.
-- **Scalability**: MongoDB Atlas vector search is optimized for large catalogs.
-- **Security**: All uploads and API endpoints should be secured in production.
+- All uploads and API endpoints should be secured in production.
+- Use HTTPS for all communications.
+- Deduplication is enforced via SHA256 hashing of images.
-- **Extensibility**: The architecture supports future integration with pricing intelligence, external metadata, and more.
+- The architecture supports future integration with pricing intelligence, external metadata, and more.
+- Monitor MongoDB Atlas for performance and deduplication.
+- Consider production hardening (security, error handling, scaling).
+- WhatsApp Web JS is used for integration (not WhatsApp Business API).

 ---